Home » Specialties » X-ray Technologist

 Collaboration:

 Working well with other medical professionals is crucial to ensure a smooth process for the patient.
-“We have to be able to work with different departments and help our fellow co-workers in their separate modalities, too, because we tend to share a lot of the same patients,” says Robison.
+“We have to be able to work with different departments and help our fellow co-workers in their separate modalities, too, because we tend to share a lot of the same patients,” Robison said.

 Flexibility:

-Robison emphasizes that every patient is different and X-ray technologists need to be flexible.
-“It’s vital for us to be willing to adjust and change our habits, angles, and exams to best suit our patients to minimize pain for them but still maximize image content,” she explains.
+Robison emphasized that every patient is different and X-ray technologists need to be flexible.
+“It’s vital for us to be willing to adjust and change our habits, angles and exams to best suit our patients to minimize pain for them but still maximize image content,” she explained.

 Compassion:

 Patients are often nervous or anxious during X-rays.
-“A lot of our patients are coming in to find out some pretty devastating news—whether they have cancer, if their cancer has spread, or if they have fractures that need to be surgically fixed,” says Robison.
+“A lot of our patients are coming in to find out some pretty devastating news—whether they have cancer, if their cancer has spread or if they have fractures that need to be surgically fixed,” Robison said.
 “There are some less-than-optimal diagnoses, and we need to be tender and sympathetic towards our patients as they come in.”

 Which educational path you choose may well depend on your state’s requirements.
 Aside from the depth of education, the main difference between a certificate and an associate degree is the length of the programs.